cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 #### Monitoring

+Next we will discuss the monitoring options available in AWS Beanstalk.

 ##### Health Reporting

-This section allows to select between basic and enhanced monitoring options.
+User can select between basic and enhanced monitoring options.
 While enhanced monitoring incurs addtional charges, it allows to select custom metrics to be reported to Cloud Watch.

 ##### Health monitoring rule customization

-This section currently allows to ignore http 4XX errors for monitoring health checks (see @fig:aws-beanstalk-config-monitoring).
+We can choose to ignore http 4XX errors for monitoring health checks on need basis.
+This is helpful in cases where the application by design returns 4XX error codes based on certain conditions(see
+@fig:aws-beanstalk-config-monitoring).

 ![AWS Beanstalk](images/elastic_beanstalk-27.png){#fig:aws-beanstalk-config-monitoring}

 #### Managed Updates

-This section allows to manage the automatic updates to the platform and specify the time period / slot for updates (see
+We can also optionally configure the automatic updates to the platform based on specific time period / slot for updates (see
 @fig:aws-beanstalk-config-updates-2).

 ![AWS Beanstalk](images/elastic_beanstalk-28.png){#fig:aws-beanstalk-config-updates-2}